BY LISA WILLIAMS

 Given the significant potential pitfalls of nose fillers, nose thread lifts are becoming extremely popular, where nose PDO (polydioxanone) threads are inserted just above the nasal bone, allowing the threads to function like an implant, yet minimizing the trauma of insertion via its no-knife, blunt cannula or sharp needle technique.
 If inserted correctly, threads do not migrate and the effect is a slender, seamless lift, mimicking bone.
 Since the material does not absorb water (unlike fillers), and doesn’t require time to set, what you see is what you get: there is little risk of having to correct minor imperfections and even lesser risks of overcorrection.
 Most importantly, this technique has virtually no risk of vascular complications and blindness.

 But if the above or other literature elsewhere has had you duped into thinking nose thread lifts are completely safe, it is in no way perfect.
-Firstly, bruising and swelling can occur after thread insertion, but bruises resolve relatively quickly and post-procedural tape compression helps with reducing swelling.
+This treatment is highly technique dependent and in untrained hands, side effects can abound.
+Bruising and swelling can occur after thread insertion, but bruises resolve relatively quickly and post-procedural tape compression helps with reducing swelling.
 Secondly, the insertion technique is important, as deviations, kinks and dimpling have happened in less experienced hands.
 Thirdly, problems such as correction of a dorsal hump still needs to be negotiated with fillers, as it is technically challenging to glide the rigid cannula or needle over a hump.
 Lastly and most importantly, nose threads are impossible to remove non-surgically because of the screw cog design which act like hundreds of mini hooks to effect the nose lift, so any imperfections will have to be waited out till the nose threads are bio-degraded naturally, or via surgery, for example, during a rhinoplasty.
+If you are seeking nose threads, a word of caution is to seek the practitioner with experience and expertise not the cheapest backstreet vendor you can find.
+It’s your face after all!

 Nose Thread Lifts are Not Better Than Rhinoplasties

 Some clinics advertise nose thread lifts as better than the actual rhinoplasty.
-To me, that sounds like a dangerous brag.
+To me, that sounds like a dangerous brag, a sin committed usually by some doctors with a limited practice scope that does not include surgical options.
 Anything that potentially needs correction with a rhinoplasty can’t be better than it.

 Remnants of nose threads that were removed